kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 ---
 # Known Issues

 Having problems with kind?
-This guide is covers some known problems and solutions / workarounds.
+This guide covers some known problems and solutions / workarounds.

 It may additionally be helpful to: